-Training cruises aboard a training ship are scheduled annually for at least 60 days.
+Training cruises aboard a training ship are scheduled annually.
 Students in majors leading to U.S. Coast Guard Third Assistant Engineer/Third Mate licenses are required to participate in these training cruises during the first and third years.
 Students in the Marine Systems Engineering (Non-License Track) are required to participate in the training cruise during their first year.
-Students in non-license majors may elect to do the First Year Cruise (CR103) as long as they meet the prerequisites listed in the course description for First Year Cruise, and subject to the Priority for Registration Policy.
+Students in non-license majors may elect to do the First Year Cruise (CR103) as long as they meet the prerequisites listed in the course description for First Year Cruise, and subject to discretion of the Commandant.
 A. U.S. passport and TWIC card are required in order to go on cruises.